loganmarchione/k8s_homelab/scripts/README.md

 ⚠️ WARNING ⚠️

 Keep in mind that these secrets will be in your shell history and clipboard (you should clear both).
+Obviously replace the secrets (don't copy/paste directly).

 ```
 kubectl create secret generic cluster-secret-vars --namespace=flux-system \